The Code of Criminal Procedure is also called the criminal procedure code (CrPC). This code was enacted in 1973 and came into force on April 1, 1974.

 - Quantum of maintenance depends on the standard of living.

-Section 154 (1) CrPC clarifies that any information relating to the performance of a cognisable offence if given orally to an officer in charge of a police station shall get lessened to writing by himself or under his direction.
+Section 154 (1) CrPC clarifies that any information relating to the performance of a cognisable offence, if given orally to an officer in charge of a police station, shall be lessened to writing by himself or under his direction.
 All such information, whether in writing or reduced to writing, shall be signed by the person who provides it.

-Section 155 CrPC: Information about non-cognizable cases and investigation of such cases.—
+Information as to non-cognizable cases and investigation of such cases.—

 - No police officer shall investigate a non-cognizable case without the order of a Magistrate having the power to try such a case or commit the case for trial.